 Phillip Longman was policy director and managing editor of New America’s Open Markets program.
-He is also a senior editor of Washington Monthly and a lecturer at Johns Hopkins, where he teaches public policy writing and health care policy.
+He was also a Senior Fellow with the New America Fellows Program.
+He is a senior editor of Washington Monthly and a lecturer at Johns Hopkins, where he teaches public policy writing and health care policy.

 His work has appeared in such publications as The Atlantic Monthly, The Financial Times, Foreign Affairs, Foreign Policy, Harvard Business Review, The New Republic, The New Statesman, The New York Times Magazine, Politica Exterior, Der Spiegel, and World Politics Review.

 His speaking engagements have included addresses and consultations with the U.S. Department of Health and Human Services, the U.S. Naval War College, the Japan Foundation, and the governments of India and the Russian Federation, the Wharton School of Business, Yale School of Management, and the National Convention of the American Legion.

 His books include Best Care Anywhere, currently in its third edition, which chronicles the quality transformation of the Veterans Health Administration in the 1990s and applies its lessons for reforming the U.S. health care system as a whole.
 Longman has also written frequently on the issue of global aging and falling fertility, including his 2004 book, The Empty Cradle.